Planning Your Trip

 - Don't expect people to say "excuse me" when passing you on the street or when pushing past you on the train.
 It's just not a common practice in Seoul.

 - When you want to ask for more water or side dishes at a restaurant, you should call out for an employee.
 Saying "sajangnim" (boss) or "yogiyo" (over here) is sufficient and is not considered rude.
 Some restaurants have a call button you can press instead.

 - If you don't see any spoons or chopsticks on your table, check the sides.
 There is usually a drawer on the side of a table filled with chopsticks, napkins, and spoons.

 - When shopping at street markets, bring cash with you.
 While most places will accept cards, you will pay a 10 percent service fee.

 - A tourist T-money card is an excellent investment.
-It costs slightly more (4,000 won instead of 2,500 won), but it also gives discounts to popular attractions.
+It costs slightly more (4,000 won instead of 2,500 won and is cash only), but it also gives discounts to popular attractions.
 Look for a card that says "Korea Tour Card" on it at the airport or in subway stations.

 - Many stores offer VAT refunds for purchases over 30,000 won ($25), and some will process the return on the spot—rather than at the airport.
 Make sure you bring your passport and save your receipts to get the refund.

 - Some attractions like Gwanghwamun Palace have nominal entrance fees, but it's free to walk around the main gate.